small-cactus/M.I.L.E.S/README.md

 - 🎤 **Realistic Voice**: Powered by OpenAI's Text-to-Speech technology, Miles has a natural, human-like voice that enhances the overall experience.

-- 👂 **Wake Word Detection**: Miles responds accurately to "Miles".
-The AI model I made for Miles is trained on 50,000 samples of "Miles".
+- 👂 **Wake Word Detection**: Miles accurately recognizes "Miles," trained on 50,000 samples.

 - 🌐 **Internet Browsing:** Miles can search the internet for anything you ask about, you don't even have to be direct.